lufixSch/protokoll_vorlage/README.md

 ## Setup

-To setup this template for a protocol you can use the shell script `./setup/setup.sh`.
+To setup this template for a protocol you can use the python script `./setup/setup.py`.
 This script will ask you for name, subject, a new repository to connect to etc. All parameters are optional.

-At the moment there is only a setup script for unix.
-If you how to write a similar script for windows I would be really happy about your contribution.
+You can run this script directly or with `make init`

 The template works best when working in Visual Studio Code with the [Latex Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
+Alternatively you can use the makefile to create the pdf (`make pdf`).

 ## Structure